Course Title: | Calculus II | Days: | Monday & Wednesday |

 Among the applications, the one covered in more detail will be about the computation of the work.
 The importance of the formula \[W=\int_a^b\,F(x)\,\mathrm{d}x\] lies in that it allows us to determine the amount of energy needed to move a given object, such as an object attached to an spring or pumping the water out of a tank up to a given height.

 MathInContext: Robert Hooke, although widely known only for his law regarding springs, he was an English scientist with many achievements.
 For example, he is also credited with the discovery of microorganisms (together with Antoni van Leeuwenhoek) and he was a pioneer in gravitation theory before Newton—he was the first to hypothesize that the gravitational force should follow an inverse square law.
-Additional materials to learn more: DicKtionary — M is for Mathematics — Newton and Hooke by TimeGhost History in youtube.
-Newton and the equations of Nature by OpenMind.
-Micrographia: turning the pages of Robert Hooke's masterpiece by The Royal Society in youtube.

 Learning Objectives: a) Determine the mass of a one-dimensional object from its linear density function. b) Determine the mass of a two-dimensional circular object from its radial density function. c) Calculate the work done by a variable force acting along a line. d) Calculate the work done in stretching/compressing a spring. e) Calculate the work done in lifting a rope/cable. f) Calculate the work done in pumping a liquid from one height to another. g) Find the hydrostatic force against a submerged vertical plate.